GDGVIT/quicktext/docs/templates/index.md

 # QuickText

 !!! danger "Important"
     This project is still in its early stage of development.
-We have great things planned.
 Stay Tuned

 Hey there, welcome to QuickText

-> QuickText is a text classification framework built using sPacy and PyTorch
+QuickText provides Pytorch text classification models and trainers

-> This project is still under development, docs will be updated soon

-> All contributions are welcome

-> If you want to contribute, open an issue on our [GitHub repo](https://github.com/GDGVIT/quicktext)

 ## Why QuickText?